-- · enhancements of the Sapphire family of systems, such as our 1MZ systems; - · improvement of reliability and productivity of the Sapphire family of systems; - · expansion of functionality of Flow software; - · qualifying new materials; - additional quality control features in Assure; and - addition of recipes for new and for qualified metal alloys.
+enhancements of the Sapphire family of systems, such as our 1MZ systems;

+- improvement of reliability and productivity of the Sapphire family of systems; - expansion of functionality of Flow software; - qualifying new materials; - · additional quality control features in Assure; and - addition of recipes for new and for qualified metal alloys.

 We have historically invested a significant amount of our resources in R&D because we believe that superior technology is a key to maintaining a leading market position.
-In the year ended December 31, 2023 and 2022, our R&D expenses were approximately \$42.0 million and \$46.3 million.
+In the year ended December 31, 2024 and 2023, our R&D expenses were approximately \$17.1 million and \$42.0 million, respectively.